kevin-foster-uk/kevin-foster-uk.github.io/content/posts/wordpress-code/index.md

 title: "The Elephant in the Room- A Candid Look at WordPress Code"
 draft: false
 date: 2025-09-01T12:00:00.000Z
 description: "The conversation around its codebase is a sign of a mature platform.
-Understanding these limitations is the first step to working within them—or wisely choosing to use a different tool altogether."
+Understanding these limitations is the first step to working within them, or wisely choosing to use a different tool altogether."
 categories:
   - PHP
   - Software Dev